fis/aoc/docs/2023-notes.md

     characters within the group, and no `#` immediately after), and arrange the remaining groups in the leftover space.

+The initial Go solution built the full table from the bottom up.
+Current solution instead does it top-down with recursion, which seems to be a little (~30%) faster, presumably because not all the elements are actually used for the final answer.

 <!--math

 %: day06-d